 -Alex Ross, The New Yorker

 Bold and vivid.
 This small, adventurous company strives to make opera a visceral, intimate and immediate “encounter,” as they have said.
 Their alterations to masterpieces aim to get past dated elements that can mute the raw emotions and the timeless issues coursing within the original works.
 Excerpts from Act I — especially crucial scenes when we see the beer-swilling Pinkerton (the vibrant tenor Mackenzie Whitney) before his wedding and some melting strands of the love duet — are intriguingly presented as dreamlike recollections.
-The most affecting element was the presentation of their child, a silent character (played by Noah Spagnola).
+The most affecting element was the presentation of their child, a silent character.
 The devotion of the company to Puccini’s music was evident in the sensitive arrangement of the score for five strings and harp, a richly detailed yet delicate rendering that enhanced the drama’s intimacy.

 -Anthony Tommasini, The New York Times